Melisende of Jerusalem: Struggle with Fulk

 Archbishop William of Tyre recorded the rumor that the queen was having an illicit relationship with the "young and very handsome" Count Hugh, drawing the king's ire.
 The historian Hans E. Mayer points out that William himself did not believe the rumor and that a medieval queen, being constantly attended by the members of her household and the court, would have found it exceedingly difficult to have a secret lover.
-Hamilton, on the other hand, maintains that public opinion, spearheaded by the clergy, would have sided with Fulk and not, as it did, with Melisende if she had committed adultery.
+Hamilton maintains that public opinion, spearheaded by the clergy, would have sided with Fulk and not, as it did, with Melisende if she had committed adultery.
 At court, Hugh was publicly charged with high treason by his stepson, Walter I Grenier, lord of Caesarea—a charge that William claims was instigated by Fulk.
 Hugh denied the accusation and was challenged to a trial by combat, but did not appear.
-Instead he made common cause with the Fatimids of Egypt-the Franks' principal adversaries-whose garrison from Ascalon invaded the kingdom and caused considerable damage in the south before being repelled.
+Instead he made common cause with the Fatimids of Egypt–the Franks' principal adversaries–whose garrison from Ascalon invaded the kingdom and caused considerable damage in the south before being repelled.
 The patriarch mediated peace: Hugh would cede the county of Jaffa to the king and receive it back after spending three years in exile.
 Before he could leave for Europe, Hugh was stabbed in the street by a knight.
 After recovering he went into exile, where he died.